ZacharyHRQ/search.io/README.md

 # search.io

-# Data structure used Trie
+# Data structure used Trie , HashTable

 # How to run (using g++)